A Hypertoroidal Covering for Perfect Color Equivariance: Experiments

 \subsection{Generalization to Color shift}

 Embedding color equivariance allows for out-of-distribution (OOD) generalization.
-By using group actions that are compatible with the transformation space we achieve better generalization performance than existing methods. \paragraph{Hue shift.} We first evaluate our performance using the OOD hue shift experiments introduced in LCER~\cite{yang2024learning}.
+By using group actions that are compatible with the transformation space we achieve better generalization performance than existing methods. \paragraph{Hue shift.}

+We first evaluate our performance using the OOD hue shift experiments introduced in LCER~\cite{yang2024learning}.
 We use the 3D Shapes dataset which contains synthetically generated RGB images of 3D shapes, where the color of the shape, floor, and walls vary across examples, as does the scale and orientation of the shape (see Appendix~\ref{apx:dataset_3d_hue} for details).
 The performance of $\mathbb{T}^{3}$CEN, CEConv~\citep{lengyel2023color}, LCER~\citep{yang2024learning}, and ResNet44~\citep{he2016deep} are reported in Table~\ref{tab:exp_hue_shift}.
-In all cases, the classification accuracy of $\mathbb{T}^{3}$CEN is on par or better than existing methods.
+In all cases, the classification accuracy of $\mathbb{T}^{3}$CEN is on par or better than existing methods. \paragraph{Saturation shift.}